blaa/DataStalker/README.md

 ============

 Data is read and converted using a simple linear pipeline - which connects one or more stages.
-For example:
+Stages pass between them "messages" which represent packets or events.

+Example:

-  [Wifi Sniffer] -> [Beacon filter] -> [Geolocalization] -> [ElasticSearch]
+  [Wifi Sniffer] -> [Beacon filter] -> [OUI decoder] -> [ElasticSearch]

 Wifi Sniffer is a "source stage" which produces initial data.
 This data is later filtered and decorated with two other stages, to be finally stored in the ElasticSearch database by the last stage.

-So... it's mostly wifistalker split into stages so that I can do metadata analysis using Kibana&Elasticsearch.
-Kind of like logstash for wifi/bt metadata and easy hacking.
+This approach allows to freely design pipeline stages and do analysis outside using ELK stack.
+It's relatively painless to add new stage.

 Usage
 ============